Using lakeFS with Spark

 - The lakeFS FileSystem: Direct data flow from client to storage, highly scalable.
 AWS S3

-- lakeFS FileSystem in Presigned mode: Best of both worlds, but still in beta.
+- lakeFS FileSystem in Presigned mode: Best of both worlds.
 AWS S3Azure Blob

-lakeFS has an S3-compatible endpoint.
-Simply point Spark to this endpoint to get started quickly.
+lakeFS has an S3-compatible endpoint which you can point Spark at to get started quickly.

 You will access your data using S3-style URIs, e.g. s3a://example-repo/example-branch/example-table